Heat stroke in seniors is deadly

 In hot weather, heat stroke in seniors is a serious risk.

-Chronic health conditions and common medications, like beta blockers for high blood pressure, also make it harder for the body to respond to heat.
+And chronic health conditions and common medications, like beta blockers for high blood pressure, also make it harder for the body to respond to heat.

 We explain what heat stroke is and share 6 tips to prevent your older adult from overheating.